Nikolass1000/Ohno/README.md

 # Setup

+Make a folder for your bot, install everything in that folder (including bot file and config file)

 To install Luvit, visit https://luvit.io and follow the instructions provided for your platform.

 To install Discordia, run lit install SinisterRectus/discordia.